-A 5/1 ARM is a hybrid mortgage product that combines features of a fixed-rate and adjustable-rate mortgage.
+A 5/1 adjustable-rate mortgage (ARM) is a hybrid mortgage product that combines features of a fixed-rate and adjustable-rate mortgage.
+For the first five years, your interest rate will be fixed.
+And after that, your interest rate will adjust every year depending on the market.

 How does a 5/1 ARM work?

-• A 5/1 mortgage will have a fixed interest rate for only five years, then the rate will adjust annually for the remaining 25 years of the loan.
+- A 5/1 mortgage will have a fixed interest rate for only five years, then the rate will adjust annually for the remaining 25 years of the loan.
+That means your monthly payments will fluctuate every year for 25 years.

 Fixed mortgage payments are generally more predictable than payments on ARMs — though rates for property taxes, insurance, or special assessments could affect your overall monthly payment.